Settled Nomad

 The Moroccan Dirham (MAD) is a controlled currency — it cannot be taken out of Morocco and is not freely traded internationally.
 Exchange currency upon arrival at CPA (banque populaire) exchange desks, ATMs, or at bank branches.
 Attijariwafa Bank, BMCE Bank of Africa, and Banque Populaire are the main banks with widespread ATMs.
 International Visa/Mastercard ATMs work reliably with fees of MAD 20–40 (~$2–4) per withdrawal.
 Wise is efficient for sending money to Morocco — exchange it at arrival.
 Keep some Dirham cash for medinas, small restaurants, and souks where cards are rarely accepted.

-The recommended card stack for Morocco
+The card stack for Morocco

 Frequently asked questions